CompCogNeuro/sims/ch7/hip/README.md

 You can now observe the amount of interference on AB after training on AC -- it will be some but probably not a catastrophic amount.
 To get a better sense overall, we need to run multiple samples.

 * Do `Run` to run 10 runs through AB / AC training, and click on the `Train Run Plot` to see the results, with the `Tst*Mem` stats from the testing run.
-Then click on the `RunStats Plot`, which reports summary statistics on the `TstABMem` results.
+After the 10 runs finish, click on the `RunStats Plot`, which reports summary statistics on the `TstABMem` results.

 > **Question 7.6:** Report the `TstABMem:Mean` (average) values for the AB items.
 In general the AC and Lure items should all be at 1 and 0 respectively.
 How well does this result compare to the human results shown in Figure 1?